 Schools reopened across the state on Sept.
 8, with districts offering in-person, hybrid, and all-remote options for students.
 The state’s education agency and health department had recommended full-time in-person learning “as soon as practical,” especially for students in Pre-K through Grade 5.
 However, local districts currently make the decision on how to reopen.

-Districts decided whether to offer full in-person instruction, stick to remote learning, or go with a hybrid model.
+Districts decide whether to offer full in-person instruction, stick to remote learning, or go with a hybrid model.
 The Wisconsin Department of Public Instruction has provided guidance as districts develop their plans based on infection rates in their area.